 General higher education entrance qualification (Abitur) or equivalent.

 Documentation Orientation Test

 When applying for admission at universities in the state of Baden-Württemberg you have to take an orientation test.
-The Baden-Württemberg orientation test (in German) is the most widely used test.
-Other recognised orientation tests are listed on the university websites (in German).
+The Baden-Württemberg orientation test is the most widely used test.
 Please send in your certificate of participation together with your application papers.

 All students enrolled at the University of Konstanz are charged a semester fee each semester, similar to all other German universities.
 Here you can find the current semester fee and its individual components.

 Tuition fees for first degree studies for certain international students

 Since winter semester 2017/18, the state of Baden-Württemberg has required some international students to pay tuition fees for their first degree studies.
 The following students are not required to pay tuition fees: citizens of a country within the European Union (EU) or the European Economic Area (EEA), doctoral students and certain “Bildungsinländer” (e.g. non-EU citizens with a German “Abitur”).
 More detailed information can be found here.

 Each year, the University of Konstanz grants exemptions to a limited number of particularly gifted international degree-seeking students in accordance with the university’s “Begabtenbefreiungssatzung” (statutes governing the exemption of gifted students).
 More detailed information can be found here.

 Tuition fees for second degree studies for all students